citp/privacy-policy-historical/f/fa/far/farespotter.net.md

 ### Emails and Unsubscribe Policy

 If you signed up for the Company's email newsletter, you were required to submit to us your email address and home airport.
 We will use this information to send you our newsletter, which may include offers or promotions from us or third parties.
 We will not sell or share your email address or home airport information with any third parties.
-To unsubscribe from our newsletter, please send an email to [unsubscribe@fareloop.com](mailto:unsubscribe@fareloop.com) from the email address that you used to sign up for the newsletter.
+To unsubscribe from our newsletter, please [click here](http://www.farespotter.net/unsubscribe.html).

+In the future, in order to customize your experience with our email newsletters, we may receive a confirmation when you open email from us, if your computer supports such capabilities.
+Clicking on a link in our newsletters may also be tracked on a per user basis to allow us to present content, which closely matches your interests.
+Demographic and profile data (such as state, zip code, age, or gender) may be used to customize your experience at our site or in our email newsletters, showing you content and advertising that may best suit your needs.
+This information is shared with advertisers and other third parties on an aggregate basis only.
+Individual user click behavior is never shared with advertisers and partners.

 ### Data Sharing